 The quality of the food is not as high as some of the other Disney character breakfasts.
-However, the characters are really good and it is a good chance to spend some time interacting with them.
+However, the characters at Cape May are really good and it is a good chance to spend some time interacting with them.

 If you are able to use a Disney park ticket the best idea is to plan a visit to Cape May when you are going to be visiting Epcot.
 You can finish breakfast and enter the park through the World Showcase entrance.

 If you don’t want to use a Disney park ticket you can spend some time relaxing on one of the rocking chairs.
 Or just sitting on the beach at the Disney Beach Club Resort.

 The design of the buffet tables can mean that the lines get a little long.
 The space is rather cramped and you can spend a long time in the line.
 Just take your time though and enjoy the experience – you are on vacation!